About Lower Back Pain

 Causes of Lower Back Pain

 Lower back pain can be caused by muscle strain, a slipped disc, a pinched nerve, a sedentary lifestyle, arthritis, a curved spine (scoliosis), or bone fracture.
 These conditions can arise from poor weight lifting techniques, bad posture, advanced age, excessive weight gain, a sports injury, or trauma.
 To help prevent injury and lower back pain when doing heavy lifting or working out, it's important to lift with your legs instead of your back.
-Steady, low impact exercises, like walking and swimming, can also help strengthen the back without putting unnecessary stress on the spine.
+Steady, low impact exercises, such as walking and swimming, can also help strengthen the back without putting unnecessary stress on the spine.
 Incorporating routine stretching, daily exercise, and maintaining a healthy weight are essential for maintaining optimal back function.

 Treatments for Lower Back Pain